Skip to content

 Cadmium in Connecticut Drinking Water

-Cadmium has been detected in water systems serving 7,216 ZIP codes nationwide.
+Cadmium has been detected in 94 Connecticut ZIP codes, above a limit or health guideline in 45.
 Here is what you need to know about cadmium in your drinking water and how it may affect your household.

 What Is Cadmium?